 the Uniform Administrative Procedures Act and civil procedures;

 legal practices and procedures in state and federal courts;

 Three (3) years of experience as an attorney with some responsibility for research, development, planning and review of legislative and/or regulatory programs.

 Incumbents in this class must be a member of the Connecticut Bar.

 (1)-Officials And Administrators

-This replaces the existing specification for class of Legislative and Administrative Manager in Salary Group MP 67 approved effective September 1, 1999.
-(Revised to change title and modify content)
+This replaces the existing specification for class of Assistant Legal Director in Salary Group MP 67 approved effective June 20, 2018.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007